ashwinreddy/blog/_notes/Public/Classic.md

 13. A classic is a work which relegates the noise of the present to a background hum, which at the same time the classics cannot exist without.
 14. A classic is a work which persists as a background noise even when a present that is totally incompatible with it holds sway.

-Notice that a recurring theme is how people come back to a classic because it supplies them endlessly renewable (pointing at an evolving [[Transformative Experience]]).
+Notice that a recurring theme is how people come back to a classic because it supplies them endlessly renewable (pointing at an evolving [[transformative experience]]).

-## Eliot
+## eliot

-In "What is a Classic?" addressed to the [[Virgil]] society in 1944, [[T.S.
-Eliot]] says that Virgil is obviously a classical poet.
+In "What is a Classic?" addressed to the [[virgil]] society in 1944, [[t.s. eliot]] says that Virgil is obviously a classical poet.
 But, he says, a classic can be only be known in hindsight.
 For him, 'classic' means maturity.
-There is the universal classic and the classic in its [[Language]] or in its [[Time]].
+There is the universal classic and the classic in its [[language]] or in its [[time]].

-> A classic can only occur when a civilisation is mature; when a language and a [[Literature]] are mature; and it must be the work of a mature mind.
+> A classic can only occur when a civilisation is mature; when a language and a [[literature]] are mature; and it must be the work of a mature mind.

 And he continues: